 What’s that David?
 Are you talking about the same laws I am?
 Did you read Leviticus King David?
 You are telling me that those laws are “sweeter than honey”?
 And “more precious than gold?”
 Are we reading the same book???

-Throughout the Old Testament (especially in Leviticus), God gives His people all kinds of rules and regulations governing their behavior.
+Throughout the Old Testament (especially in Leviticus), God gives His people all kinds of rules and regulations to govern their behavior.
 What to eat and not eat…what to touch and what not to touch…what to do when someone is sick or someone sins or someone dies.
 All kinds of rules for just about every situation you can imagine.

 Why so many rules?
 What was God doing with all these rules?